zhengfuli/graphs/intro.md

 [ConceptNet.io<!--target-->](http://ConceptNet.io) - Multilingual Knowledge Graph
 <br><br>

-<b>Predefined Topics:</b> We'll generate pre-defined themes for Sustainable Materials Management (SMM) topics and Points of Light (POL) volunteer project opportunities and categories.
-Topic clusters will be used to fetch Google News and Flickr images.
+<b>Predefined Topics:</b> We'll provide predefined topics related to Sustainable Materials Life Cycles and Points of Light (POL) volunteer projects.
+Topic cluster categories will be used to fetch Google News and Flickr images.
 Wordmap themes will be used to generate an international map, and (time permitting) interactive brain voxel diagrams using pycortex.

 ### Mapable Data